Klintholm Manor: 17th century

 In the middle of the 18th century, the area was part of the Crown estate of Højemøn.
 The crown land on Møn was in 1769 divided into five estates and sold in public auction.
 Estate No. 5 was sold to Hans Tersling from Falster for 50,000 rigsdaler.

 In 1774, Tersling sold the estate to Ditlev Staal, a merchant from Stubbejøbing, for 42,358 rigsdaler.
 He also purchased Pølsegården, a farm that Tersling had failed to acquire, where he most likely resided until the buildings on the Klintholm estate had been completed.
-In 1779, he started out by constructed stables, a dairy, a barn a grainery and a house for the manager (forvalterbolig).
+In 1779, he started out by constructing stables, a dairy, a barn a grainery and a house for the manager (forvalterbolig).
 In 1788, he was able to move into the new main building.
 The dairy was 48 m long and 13 m wide.
 It was around this period that the name Klintholm appeared for the first time.
 Until then, the estate had been known as Klintegodset (the cliff estate).
 Staal maintained ownership for only 10 years until his death in 1797.

-Jacob nad Kathrine Brønnum Scavenius
+Jacob and Kathrine Brønnum Scavenius

 In June 1798, Staal's widow sold Klintholm to Jacob Brønnum Scavenius for 102,000 rigsdaler.
 Scacenius was already the owner of Gjorslev, Søholm and Erikstrup manors.
 He resided at Gjorslev and in an apartment in Skindergade in Copenhagen.

 Jacob Scavenius purchased numerous properties in the surroundings, extending the estate to an area of some 3000 ha.

 In 1819, all the Klintholm buildings were destroyed by fire but were quickly reconstructed by Scavenius' widow Kathrine in 1820.The new complex included a brick factory and a limestone plant.

 Peder Brønnum Scavenius

-On Kathrine Scavenius' deatuh in 1825, Klintholm oassed to her second eldest son Lucas Frederik Scavenius.
+On Kathrine Scavenius' death in 1825, Klintholm passed to her second eldest son Lucas Frederik Scavenius.
 In 1826, he sold it to his elder brother Peder Brønnum Scavenius.
 In 1737, he constructed a new main building as a replacement for the one that had been destroyed in 1819.
 In 1842, he also constructed a large new barn.